ndebuhr/cloud-native-workstation/README.md

 ### Bring your own SSL certificate

-Create an `ssl.pem`, as a concatenation of the cert and private key files.
+Create cert and private key files.
 If you need a self-signed certificate, run the following bash commands:
 ```
 openssl req -x509 \
     -newkey rsa:2048 \